Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Understanding Programmer Behavior with : Main Results

 \subsection{Insights About Prompt Crafting}

 \paragraph{Insights about Prompt Crafting.} We take a closer look into how participants craft prompts to obtain \copilot suggestions. \emph{Our first insight is that programmers consistently ignore suggestions while prompt crafting.
-Among 234 suggestions that were shown while participants were actively prompt crafting, defined as a suggestion that is between consecutive prompt crafting states, only 10.7\% were accepted.} We hypothesize this behavior could be due to programmers wanting to craft the prompt in their own language rather than with \copilot.
+Among 234 suggestions that were shown while participants were actively prompt crafting, defined as a suggestion where a programmer was prompt crafting while the suggestion was being displayed, only 10.7\% were accepted.} We hypothesize this behavior could be due to programmers wanting to craft the prompt in their own language rather than relying on \copilot to help them prompt craft.
+This also indicates that \copilot is unnecessarily interrupting participants' prompt crafting attempts.

-To better understand prompt crafting behavior, we consider the sessions of participants P5, P9 and P14.
-We observed their screen recordings and chosen state labels, and found: \emph{Programmers often iterate on their prompts until they obtain the suggestion they desire, and only rarely abandon prompt crafting without accepting a suggestion.} Among 12 prompt crafting attempts we observed, only on one occasion, for P14, did they decide not to accept any suggestion.
-In this case, P14 simply started writing code on their own.
+However, programmers often iterate on their prompts until they obtain the suggestion they desire and often do not abandon prompt crafting without accepting a suggestion.
+We define a prompt crafting attempt as a segment of the coding session that starts from when the programmer first enters the \cups "prompt crafting" state and lasts until the programmer enters a non-\copilot centric state \footnote{The non-\copilot centric states are: 'Writing New Functionality,' 'Editing Written Code,''Thinking About New Code To Write,''Debugging\/Testing Code,' 'Looking up Documentation,' 'Writing Documentation.'}.
+We count 59 such prompt crafting attempts wherein 81.3\% of them a suggestion is accepted.

 Prompt crafting is often an iterative process, where the programmer writes an initial prompt, observes the resulting suggestion, then iterates on the prompt by adding additional information about the desired code or by rewording the prompt.
-For example, P5 wanted to retrieve the index of the maximum element in a correlation matrix and wrote this initial prompt and got the suggestion: \begin{python} # print the indices of the max value excluding 1 in corr maxval = np.amax(corr, axis=1) # CodeRec suggestion \end{python} This code snipped returns the value of the maximum value rather than the index and so it was not accepted by the participant.
-They then re-wrote the prompt to be: \begin{python} # print out the two features that are most correlated maxcor = np.where(corr == np.amax(corr)) # CodeRec suggestion \end{python} and accepted the above suggestion.
+For example, P5 wanted to retrieve the index of the maximum element in a correlation matrix and wrote this initial prompt and got the suggestion:

+This code snipped returns the value of the maximum value rather than the index, so it was not accepted by the participant.
+They then re-wrote the prompt to be: